GlobalOptics/hello-world/README.md

 # hello-world
 Oct 14 2015 - First Repository

-going to make an htm file named hello.htm next complete, the html file is in the master branch (it's just a jpg of lionel richie)
+going to make an htm file named hello.htm next<br>
+complete, the html file is in the master branch (it's just a jpg of lionel richie)